 Then being is distributed over the whole multitude of things, and nothing that is, however small or however great, is devoid of it?
 And, indeed, the very supposition of this is absurd, for how can that which is, be devoid of being?
 In no way.

-And it is divided into the greatest and into the smallest, and into being of all sizes, and is broken up more than all things; the divisions of it have no limit.
+And it is divided into the greatest and into the smallest, and into being of all sizes, and is broken up more than all things; the not fail in any part, whether great or small, or whatever may be the size of it?

 Then it has the greatest number of parts?

 Yes, the greatest number.

 Is there any of these which is a part of being, and yet no part?

+Impossible.

 But if it is at all and so long as it is, it must be one, and cannot be none?

+Certainly.

-Then the one attaches to every single part of being, and does not fail in any part, whether great or small, or whatever may be the size of it?
+Then the one attaches to every single part of being, and does